dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/language_service_target_support.md

 }
 ```

-Then in the xxx.uvue file, only the language services related to the `web` platform will be provided, the language services for the `Android` platform will not take effect
+Then in the xxx.uvue file, only the language services related to the 'WEB' platform will be provided, and the language services of other platforms will not take effect.
+If the project does not check the 'WEB' platform, the entire file will have no language services
 ```vue
 // xxx.uvue